-Supplemental IFD functions include a moving-map, flight management system (FMS), checklists, and a number of timer and calculator types of utilities.
-Optional IFD functions include control and display of remote transponders.
-The system includes terrain alerting as well as an option for HTAWS.
+Supplemental IFD functions include a moving-map, flight management system (FMS), electronic charts, checklists, and a number of timer and calculator types of utilities.
+Optional IFD functions include control and display of remote transponders, weather radar, and external video.
+The system includes terrain alerting as well as an option for TAWS (or HTAWS).